What happens outside of the project folder?

 Final Words

-Remember, the system I’ve outlined here is what works for me (or at least what worked for me as a late-stage postdoc in 2024).
-Everyone works in different ways though - you can take whichever components (if any) that work for you and then explore your other options to fill in the gaps in your workflow.
-Whether you are piecing together an initial workflow or refining what you’re already working with, my main piece of advice is think about how you work, not what you’re working with.
+Remember, the system I’ve outlined here is what works for me (or at least what worked for me as a early-stage processor in 2025).
+Everyone works in different ways, and this might change for you over time.
+I’ve laid things out here to provide a single example.
+You can take whichever components (if any) work for you and then explore your other options to fill in the gaps in your workflow.
+Whether you are piecing together an initial workflow or refining what you’re already working with, my main piece of advice is to focus on how you work, not what you’re working with.
+Be honest with yourself about what you actually need in order to stay engaged with the literature, to develop your own ideas, and to eventually compile and share these ideas with others.
 The temptation to add whatever new and shiny software is popular at the time into your workflow will always be present.
 And sometimes this new software might be useful for you.
 But in order to keep making progress on your work (and it is the work that really matters, not the workflow), you’ll be best served by thinking carefully about your own personal workflow priorities.
+This will probably be an iterative process.
+You might not land on something right away.
+But as you learn more (and learn more about how you learn best), you should be able to build a workflow that helps you feel excited about the material you’re working with!